LOOSE-LIPS/loose-lips-2.0/src/routes/blog/old-school/index.md

 description: >-
   Deep Cuts is a new multi-writer article format from Loose Lips.
-Members of our sprawling community are asked to share music and experiences along a shared theme.&nbsp; This month&rsquo;s theme is Old School.
-Its prompt question:
-  &lsquo;What music sounds cool?&#39; Songs from each writer&rsquo;s
-  contribution are gathered in the mix below (whizzed together by Deep [...]Read More...
+Members of our sprawling community are asked to share music and experiences along a shared theme.; This month;s theme is Old School.
+Its prompt question: &lsquo;What music sounds cool?; Songs from each writer;s contribution are gathered in the mix below (whizzed together by Deep [...]Read More...
 published: true
 tags: deep-cuts
 featured: false